traggett/UnityFramework/README.md

 # UnityFramework
-Framework for Unity that includes support for NodeGraphs and Statemachines together with editors for both.
+Framework for Unity that includes

-It also has a system for easy localisation, a flexible save game system, loads of helpful math functions and more!
+- Lots of useful utility classes.
+- Simple but powerful Event based Statemachine system with editor.
+- Localisation system
+- Fast and powerful NodeGraph system with editor.

 # Features